 The Winnipeg Folk Festival is proud to provide services that create an easily accessible festival.

-- We offer free admission for support persons helping someone with a disability to attend the Festival through an Accessibility Pass.
-Please contact our office in advance of buying your ticket to apply.
+- Free admission for support persons helping someone with a disability to attend the Festival through an Accessibility Pass.

 - Text versions of selected sections of the program book are available online for screen-reading software.

 - Accessible mobile application available for download on iOS and Android devices.

 - The Folk Fest Express is our public bus that runs to and from the site.
 All buses are wheelchair accessible and this round-trip service from Winnipeg to Birds Hill Provincial Park is free.

 - Accessible Parking is for individuals who require accessible parking, it is located in Festival West Parking close to the Main Gate.
 Our friendly traffic volunteer will confirm you have a Manitoba Parking Permit (or similar province/state placard) and help you find a spot.

 - Provincial Park Pass is what you will need to purchase a Provincial Park Pass to get into Birds Hill Provincial Park if you are driving to the festival.
 We encourage you to pick yours up before you get to the festival so you don’t have to stop and pay at the park gate.
 You’ll get to the music quicker if you do!
 Provincial park passes are available most places that sell fishing licenses.

 Once You Get There